VedTholiya/DA6401_assignment2/README.md

 wget [https://storage.googleapis.com/wandb_datasets/nature_12K.zip]

 unzip [nature_12k].zip

 ## Customization

-- notebooka section contain all the runs and sweeeps run for the assignment.
+- notebooks section contain all the runs and sweeeps run for the assignment.
+-
 -there are several .py files in part A which have been used to train different models on the dataset and some wandb sweeps also